Gonçalo Paciência: Eintracht Frankfurt

 On 12 July 2018, deemed surplus to requirements as practically all Portuguese players by manager Sérgio Conceição, Paciência signed a four-year contract with German club Eintracht Frankfurt.
 He made his debut on 18 August in the first round of the DFB-Pokal, in which he came on as a late substitute and scored a consolation in a 2–1 defeat for the holders at Regionalliga team SSV Ulm, but a month later he suffered a knee injury in training.
 He returned for his Bundesliga debut the following 17 February, as a last-minute replacement for Sébastien Haller in a 1–1 home draw with Borussia Mönchengladbach; he finished the season with three goals, beginning with the added-time winner against Hoffenheim at the Waldstadion on his first start.

 Paciência scored seven league goals in 2019–20 campaign for the ninth-placed side (ten in all competitions), including two on 18 October in a 3–0 home win over Bayer Leverkusen.
 He played regularly under manager Adi Hütter alongside compatriot André Silva and Dutchman Bas Dost, making up for the sales of Haller, Luka Jović and Ante Rebić; on 25 January he signed a new contract until 2023.

 On 15 September 2020, Paciência joined Schalke 04 on a year-long loan with an option to make the move permanent.
 His maiden league appearance took place three days later, when he started in the 8–0 away loss to Bayern Munich; on 18 October he scored his only goal for the eventually relegated team to gain a home draw against Union Berlin, their first point in the eighth game of the season.
 From November to April, he was sidelined with another knee injury.

 Paciência scored twice in Eintracht's run to the 2022 UEFA Europa League Final, earning a win and a draw against Royal Antwerp.
-He was unused for the decisive match at the Ramón Sánchez Pizjuán Stadium, a penalty shootout defeat of Rangers.
+He was unused for the decisive match at the Ramón Sánchez-Pizjuán Stadium, a penalty shootout defeat of Rangers.

 Celta

-On 6 August 2022, Paciência moved to Spain after agreeing to a three-year deal at Celta.
+On 6 August 2022, Paciência moved to Spain after agreeing to a three-year deal at Celta de Vigo.
 He scored on his La Liga debut a week later, in a 2–2 home draw with Espanyol.
 He did not hold down a regular place in the team during his first season, particularly after the arrival of compatriot Carlos Carvalhal as manager, and his minutes dried up further after the signing of Haris Seferovic in January.

 On 1 September 2023, Paciência returned to Germany after agreeing to a one-year loan deal at VfL Bochum.
 He terminated his contract with the Galicians on 19 August 2024.